Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Summary and Discussion

 \item {\it Escape of Radiation.} The cumulative median escape fraction of LyC (FUV) radiation ranges between $21$--$34\%$ ($53$--$69\%$) in the $\alpha$-series models and between $13$--$33\%$ ($57$--$64\%$) in the $\beta$-series.
 The escape fraction is low in magnetically subcritical clouds because of reduced gas compressibility, which results in less porous structure.
 Different turbulent realizations yield greater variation in $f_{\rm esc,Lyc}$ than in $f_{\rm esc,FUV}$.

 \item {\it Virial Ratios.} We study the evolution of the virial ratio $\avirttot$ that accounts for kinetic, thermal, and magnetic energies of the neutral cloud, and compare it with the traditional kinetic virial parameter $\avir = 5 R \sigma_{\rm 1d}^2/(G M_{\rm neu})$ based on the cloud mass, size, and velocity dispersion (Figures~\ref{f:hst2} and \ref{f:avir}).
 The virial ratio decreases due to decaying turbulence at early times, but it increases to large values ($\avirttot > 10$) at late times as feedback disperses the cloud.
-In spite of the widely ranging initial conditions of the models, at the time of the first star formation $\avirttot$ falls in a fairly narrow range $0.5$--$1.7$.
+In spite of the widely ranging initial conditions of the models, at the time of the first star formation the median value of $\avirttot$ falls in a fairly narrow range $0.9$--$2.2$ (except for the magnetically subcritical clouds, for which the median value is $6.7$).
 In strongly magnetized clouds, the kinetic energy may be significantly underestimated or overestimated depending on the relative orientation between the observer's line of sight and the direction of magnetic field.
 Averaging over directions (as would be possible with an ensemble average in observations), the traditional virial parameter generally agrees with $\avirttot$ within a factor of two.
 However, gravitational boundedness is systematically overestimated when $\avir$ is used, due to the neglect of magnetic energy.
+We also discuss approximate relations (Equations~\eqref{e:virial_bal0}--\eqref{e:virial_bal2}) that would be satisfied by an ensemble of molecular clouds in statistical equilibrium, and how the importance of magnetic support can be indirectly inferred from observations.